CircuitWall Consultancy

 What is Kafka?

-Apache Kafka is an open-source stream-processing software platform developed by LinkedIn.
+Apache Kafka is an open-source stream-processing software platform originally developed by LinkedIn.
+It provides three core capabilities:

 Kafka components